www42/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod03_Deploying Network Infrastructure for use in Azure Solutions.md

 1. Wait for the deployment to complete but proceed to the next task.

     > **Note**: The deployment can take about 40 minutes.

+1. In case the Cloud Shell session timed out, reopen it, reestablish the SSH session to the Azure VM **lab08vm1**, and run the following to authenticate to your Azure subscription:

+    ```sh
+    az login
+    ```

+    > **Note**: Follow the instructions provided in the output of the command to authenticate to your Azure subscription.

+1. Within the SSH session to the Azure VM **lab08vm1**, and run the following to create a variable which value designates the name of your Azure subscription:

+    ```sh
+    SUBSCRIPTION_ID=$(az account list --query "[0].id" --output tsv | tr -d '"')
+    ```

+1. Within the SSH session to the Azure VM **lab08vm1**, run the following to create a variable which value designates the name of the resource group that will contain the hub virtual network:

+    ```sh
+    RESOURCE_GROUP=onprem-vnet-rg
+    ```

+1. Within the SSH session to the Azure VM **lab08vm1**, run the following to create a variable which value designates the Azure region you will use for the deployment (replace the placeholder `<Azure region>` with the name of the Azure region to which you intend to deploy resources in this lab):

+    ```sh
+    LOCATION='<Azure region>'
+    ```

+1. Within the SSH session to the Azure VM **lab08vm1**, run the following to change the current directory to the one hosting the **hub-spoke.json** file you will use for this deployment:

+    ```sh
+    cd ./reference-architectures/hybrid-networking/hub-spoke
+    ```

+1. Within the SSH session to the Azure VM **lab08vm1**, run the following to deploy the hub component of the Hub-and-Spoke topology by using the Azure Building Blocks:

+    ```sh
+    azbb -s  $SUBSCRIPTION_ID -g $RESOURCE_GROUP -l $LOCATION -p ./hub-firewall.json --deploy
+    ```

+1. Wait for the deployment to complete but proceed to the next task.

+    > **Note**: The deployment can take about 2 minutes.

 ## Exercise 2: Review the Hub-spoke topology